-Opioid Treatment Program (OTPs): include licensed and accredited opioid agonist treatment programs currently authorized to dispense methadone and buprenorphine using highly structured protocols defined by federal and state law.
+Opioid Treatment Program (OTP): OTPs include licensed and accredited opioid agonist treatment programs currently authorized to dispense methadone and buprenorphine using highly structured protocols defined by federal and state law.
 These programs medically monitor the administration of methadone, buprenorphine, or other U.S. Food and Drug Administration (FDA)-approved medications to treat opioid use disorder (OUD) as a medication-assisted treatment (MAT), as well as for pain management.
 This service combines medical and pharmacological interventions with counseling, educational, and vocational services and is offered on a short-term (withdrawal management) and long-term (maintenance) basis.
-An opioid treatment program (OTP) is provided under a defined set of policies and procedures, including admission, continued stay, and discharge criteria stipulated by Massachusetts state regulations and the federal regulations, unless contraindicated, the family, guardian, and/or natural supports are actively involved in the treatment as required by the treatment plan, or there are active efforts being made and documented to involve them.
+An opioid treatment program is provided under a defined set of policies and procedures, including admission, continued stay, and discharge criteria stipulated by state and federal regulations.
+Unless contraindicated, the family, guardian, and/or natural supports are actively involved in the treatment as required by the treatment plan, or there are active efforts made and documented to involve them.